 Cord blood transplants have been shown to cure patients with a variety of serious conditions:

-Malignancies - a cancer of the blood, e.g. Leukaemia, lymphoma
+cancers of the blood, e.g. Leukaemia, lymphoma.

-Immunodeficiencies - when the immune system doesn't work properly
+when the immune system doesn't work properly.

-Metabolic disorders - which affect the breakdown of waste products in the body.
+these affect the breakdown of waste products in the body.

 If your cord blood is not collected by our trained staff, and you have not made alternative arrangements for your cord to be collected privately, your placenta containing your cord blood will be thrown away, according to routine hospital practice.